The Community Plan

 Adopt-A-Shore Program coordinates grassroots efforts relating to litter, marine debris and their effects on water quality.
 Under this program, volunteers agree to adopt a section of shoreline and clean it at least three times a year for two years, including the Great American Cleanup and International Coastal Cleanup.

-Adopt-A-Highway & Adopt-A-Road Programs encourage volunteers to adopt a section of state highway or county road within our community, with cleanups at least four times annually, including the Great American Cleanup and International Coastal Cleanup.
+Adopt-A-Highway & Adopt-A-Road Programs encourage volunteers to adopt a section of state highway or county/city road within our community, with cleanups at least four times annually, including the Great American Cleanup and International Coastal Cleanup.
 This gives the public a sense of community pride and awareness of the importance of litter prevention.

 Adopt-A-Spot Program encourages volunteers to keep their median, park or other areas litter-free, plus the opportunity to enhance their spot with plantings for beautification, promoting native and drought-tolerant plants.